azat-co/practicalnode/chapter1/chapter1.md

 `http` is the main module responsible for the Node.js HTTP server.
 The main methods are as follows:

-- `http.createServer()`: returns a new web server object
+- `http.createServer()`: Returns a new web server object
-- `http.listen()`: begins accepting connections on the specified port and hostname
+- `http.listen()`: Begins accepting connections on the specified port and hostname
-- `http.createClient()`: is a client and makes requests to other servers
+- `http.createClient()`: Creates a client and makes requests to other servers
-- `http.ServerRequest()`: passes incoming requests to request handlers
+- `http.ServerRequest()`: Passes incoming requests to request handlers
-	- **data** : emitted when a part of the message body is received
+	- **data** : Emitted when a part of the message body is received
-	- **end** : emitted exactly once for each request
+	- **end** : Emitted exactly once for each request
-	- `request.method()`: the request method as a string
+	- `request.method()`: Returns the request method as a string
-	- `request.url()`: request URL string
+	- `request.url()`: Returns the request URL string

-- `http.ServerResponse()`: creates this object internally by an HTTP server — not by the user— and is used as an output of request handlers
+- `http.ServerResponse()`: Creates this object internally by an HTTP server — not by the user— and is used as an output of request handlers

-	- `response.writeHead()`: sends a response header to the request
+	- `response.writeHead()`: Sends a response header to the request
-	- `response.write()`: sends a response body
+	- `response.write()`: Sends a response body
-	- `response.end()`: sends and ends a response body
+	- `response.end()`: Sends and ends a response body

 ### [**util**](**http://nodejs.org/api/util.html**) (**<http://nodejs.org/api/util.html>**)

-The util module provides utilities for debugging.
+The `util` module provides utilities for debugging.
 One method is as follows:

-- `util.inspect()`: returns a string representation of an object, which is useful for debugging
+- `util.inspect()`: Returns a string representation of an object, which is useful for debugging

 ### [**querystring**](**http://nodejs.org/api/querystring.html**) (**<http://nodejs.org/api/querystring.html>**)

 The `querystring` module provides utilities for dealing with query strings.
 Some of the methods include the following:

-- `querystring.stringify()`: serializes an object to a query string
+- `querystring.stringify()`: Serializes an object to a query string
-- `querystring.parse()`: deserializes a query string to an object
+- `querystring.parse()`: Deserializes a query string to an object

 ### [**url**](**http://nodejs.org/api/url.html**) (**<http://nodejs.org/api/url.html>**)

 The `url` module has utilities for URL resolution and parsing.
 One method is as follows:

-- `parse()`: takes a URL string and returns an object
+- `parse()`: Takes a URL string and returns an object

 ### [**fs**](**http://nodejs.org/api/fs.html**) (**<http://nodejs.org/api/fs.html>**)

 `fs` handles file system operations such as reading to and writing from files.
 There are synchronous and asynchronous methods in the library.
 Some of the methods include the following:

-- `fs.readFile()`: reads files asynchronously
+- `fs.readFile()`: Reads files asynchronously
-- `fs.writeFile()`: writes data to files asynchronously
+- `fs.writeFile()`: Writes data to files asynchronously

 There is no need to install or download core modules.
 To include them in your application, all you need is to use the following syntax: